Home » Welcome

 Richard A. Matza, M.D.

-Dr. Matza is a charter member of the Association of Arthritic Hip and Knee Surgeons, and is a member of the New England Hand Society, the American Academy of Orthopaedic Surgeons, the Society on Aging, the Waterbury Medical Association, and the Connecticut State Medical Society.
+Dr. Matza is a charter member of the Association of Arthritic Hip and Knee Surgeons, and is a member of the New England Hand Society, the Society on Aging, the Waterbury Medical Association, and the Connecticut State Medical Society.

 Dr. Matza regularly participates in nationwide lectures, seminars, educational programs, and medical conferences in order to provide the latest treatments.
 He has authored numerous articles in the orthopaedic literature including a book chapter on reconstructive surgery of the knee.

-Dr. Matza is dedicated to the treatment of the arthritic knee and hip and to the orthopaedic treatment of major sports and hand injuries.
+Dr. Matza is dedicated to the treatment of the arthritic hip, knee, shoulder, elbow, wrist, feet and ankle and to the orthopaedic treatment of major sports and hand injuries.
 He performs approximately one hundred hip, knee, and shoulder replacements per year, including revision hip and knee replacement surgery.
+He has performed over 15000 orthopaedic surgical procedures in his career so far.

 In practice since 1978, Dr. Matza utilizes the newest techniques and developments in his field.
 This includes joint replacements of the hip and knee utilizing the MIS (minimally invasive surgery) technique.
 MIS entails operating with specially designed instruments that allow a joint replacement to be done through an incision as small as two and a half inches, the average being four inches.